instructed-glacier-model/igm-doc/docs/examples/Examples.md

 2. Execute a forward model combining the OGGM-based SMB model and the IGM-based ice flow model.
 3. Write and plot the results in real time.

+!!! warning

-**Warning:** This setup is provided as an example and has not been validated against historical data.
+    This setup is provided as an example and has not been validated against historical data.
 It should not be interpreted as a scientifically accurate simulation.
 After running this example, you can explore different glaciers by selecting a different ID (refer to the [GLIMS Viewer](https://www.glims.org/maps/glims)), modify parameters, or experiment with additional modules.

 ```yaml title="params.yaml"
 # @package _global_